vidjil/vidjil/doc/server.md

     This was previously the recommended installation.
     We use this installation on the public server (<https://app.vidjil.org>) since October 2014.

-  - We are developpinf **Docker containers** to ease the installation and the maintenance.
+  - We are developping and deploying in 2018 **Docker containers** to ease the installation and the maintenance.
     The Docker containers are used in some partner hospitals.
     We recommend this installation for new instances of Vidjil.